UniMath/agda-unimath/src/analysis/convergent-series-metric-abelian-groups.lagda.md

     partial-sum-series-Metric-Ab series-convergent-series-Metric-Ab
 ```

-## The partial sums of a convergent series have a limit, the sum of the series
+### The partial sums of a convergent series converge to the sum of the series

 ```agda
 module _